juliencombattelli/CForge/doc/manual/cforge-variables.7.rst

 user.
 They must all start with the `_CFORGE_` prefix, and must not be visible to the user (unless strictly necessary).

-Variables dedicated to CForge must all start with the `CFORGE_` prefix.
-They must not be defined in CForge modules that may be imported by the user.
-Thus, the user should not be able to change them.
+Variables dedicated to CForge must all start with the `CFORGE_` prefix, and must not be visible to the user (unless strictly necessary).
+They may only be defined from one of CForge CMakeLists.txt or included script, but never from a module imported by the user (directly or transitively).

-Variables defined in a module
+For variables defined in a module imported by the user (either directly or transitively) refer to :ref:`manual/cforge-modules.7:Identifiers naming rules` in the CForge modules manual page.